JiaWeiBu/GingerPlantAnomaly/README.md

 For more details on the Discord bot UI and its functionality, refer to the [Discord UI README](./README_discord.md).

 Refer to the [Setup and Dataset](./README_setup.md) and [Training and Testing](./README_traintest.md) documentation for detailed usage instructions.

+---

+## Setup and Dataset
+Refer to the [Setup and Dataset README](./README_setup.md) for detailed instructions on setting up the environment and preparing the dataset.

+---

+## Training and Testing
+Refer to the [Training and Testing README](./README_traintest.md) for detailed instructions on how to train and test the anomaly detection models.

+---

+## Results
+Refer to the [Results README](./results/README.md) for detailed information on the results of the anomaly detection models.

+---

+## Class Documentation
+Refer to the [Class Documentation README](./classes/README.md) for detailed documentation of the classes used in the project.

+---

+## Discord UI
+Refer to the [Discord UI README](./README_discord.md) for detailed instructions on using the Discord bot for managing anomaly detection tasks.

+---

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.